kingdomtiz/nela-dev/apis/native-sdk/c++/symmetric-algorithm-interface.md

 <summary>Parameters</summary>

-* CHAR \*
+* BYTE \*
-  * tagCipher - the algorithm tag to be obtained (that is, the GUID label of the algorithm), which is fixed to 16 bytes (this parameter can be NULL, indicating that the default algorithm is specified) \[IN]
+  * tagCipher \[IN] - The algorithm tag to be obtained (that is, the GUID label of the algorithm), which is fixed to 16 bytes (this parameter can be NULL, indicating that the default algorithm is specified).

 </details>